ptc-arena/arena-restapi-doc/Arena REST API/Endpoints/Change Status Workflow/endpoint_create_change_status_auto_routing.md

    }
 }
 ```
-Returns an error if a user includes a change administrator when the change has a routing method of auto\-routing.
+Returns an error if a user includes a change administrator when the change has a routing method of auto-routing.

 POST /changes/statuschanges

+**Request**

 ```
 {